Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Results

-Ultimately, all three models agreed that worse whole-person health (i.e., higher ALI) was associated with a higher likelihood of being hospitalized or visiting the emergency department, adjusting for age.
-Our chart reviews uncovered very high quality of the non-missing EHR data and located auxiliary information for some missing data.
-Without validation, knowing whether we could trust the EHR data would not have been possible.
-Thus, while the validated and unvalidated models led to the same conclusions here, validating EHR data before using them in research is critical.
+All models agreed that worse whole-person health (higher ALI) was associated with a higher likelihood of engaging in the healthcare system, adjusting for age.
+Chart reviews uncovered high quality of non-missing EHR data and located auxiliary information for some missing data.
+Without validation, knowing whether we could trust the EHR data and whether the EHR-derived ALI was a valid computable phenotype for whole-person health would not have been possible.
+Thus, while the models led to the same conclusions, validating EHR data before using them in practice or research is critical.

+Our findings can now inform implementation strategies to incorporate the ALI into this learning health system.
+For example, if the ALI automatically prepopulates in patients' charts, clinicians would have easy access to it when making care decisions, and researchers could extract it for further studies.
+This healthcare system previously implemented another score, the EFI, across the patient population aged $65$ and older.
+Building on that experience and encouraged by the ALI's predictive ability, we plan to operationalize it for patients aged $18$ and older.

+Of course, we want to embed the validated ALI, and only a small subset of patients can undergo chart reviews.
+Fortunately, in obtaining SMLEs for the healthcare utilization model, we robustly estimate the exposure error mechanism, $\Pr(X|X^*,Z)$.
+When scaling up across the healthcare system, the estimated exposure error mechanism can be used to efficiently predict patients' validated ALI from unvalidated EHR data (Figure~\ref{fig:pred_ali}).
+See the Supplemental Materials for details on calculating these predictions.